 Data Center/Service Provider Keywords Structure

-The Data Center/Service Provider Keywords have a short name and long name that define the data center, service provider, organization, or institution responsible for distributing the data or developing the service.
+The Data Center/Service Provider Keywords have a four-level keyword structure and a short name/long name that define the data center, service provider, organization, or institution responsible for distributing the data or developing the service.

 |Short Name||LP DAAC|